SilasMarvin/wasmind/actors/delegation_network/crates/send_message/README.md

 - **Share new information**: Pass along updates that might affect ongoing work
 - **Manage delegation workflows**: Maintain oversight and communication in hierarchical agent structures

 This actor is essential for building effective delegation networks where manager agents need to stay in communication with their subordinate agents.
+See the [Delegation Network overview](../../README.md) for hierarchy patterns and communication flows.

 ## Messages Listened For